mattbixby123/flearn/README.md

 ### 07-18-2024

 backend api routes all added and in need of testing.
 All schema tables are populated with seed data, except for studySession.
 We will sleep on this for now

+### 08-21-2024

+revisiting this project and getting aquainted to make more progress on it